 Weed and Debris booms, also know as floating debris booms are floating containment booms designed to contain debris and aquatic weeds in waterways.
-Once installed they control the wider spread of rubbish and free-floating aquatic weeds and plants by creating a floating barrier that the weed/rubbish can’t pass limiting its migration in an aquatic system.
+Once installed they control the wider spread of debris and free-floating aquatic weeds and plants by creating a floating barrier that the weed/rubbish can’t pass, thus limiting its migration in an aquatic system.

 Our weed booms are built to withstand harsh aquatic environments and have the same Australian made quality workmanship as all our marine containment products.
 We can ship anywhere in Australia and pride ourselves on speedy, reliable service.

 Hi-grade closed cell foam, crumble resistant (won’t break down over time) yet affordable and reliable.
 The skirt on a weed boom is built from horticultural UV stabilized woven cloth promoting a larger pore size more effective for weed rubbish and floating debris applications.